 4. Distance Learning is just a waste of time.

-5. Students don’t need to be taught properly, they just have to follow the instructions.
+5. Students don’t need to be taught properly; they must follow the instructions.

 Conclusion

-The final and most important question to ask yourself before getting into this is: “Do I really want to be an online teacher?”
+The final and most important question before getting into this is: “Do I want to be an online teacher?”

-The truth is, you don’t need a college degree to be a successful online teacher.
-In fact, you don’t even need a computer or any special equipment.
+You don’t need a college degree to be a successful online teacher.
+You don’t even need a computer or any special equipment.

-It’s important to know that the world of online education is still in its infancy.
+It’s important to know that online education is still in its infancy.

 In the future, the learning curve will be significantly shorter.
 By 2022, there will be more than 7 billion internet users worldwide.
 And that number will only grow.